Home

 Other Information:

-Please check back periodically for official registration information and other updates!
-Additionally, send an email to sailbot2026@cornell.edu if you would like to be added to an interest list to be notified when new information is posted, or if you have any other inquiries.
+Please check back periodically for updates!
+Additionally, email sailbot2026@cornell.edu if you have any other inquiries, or to be added to an interest list and notified when new information is posted.

 _________________________________________________________________________________________